TryCatchHCF/DumpsterFire/README.md

 **igniteDumpsterFire.py** - Headless script, invoked at command line with the filename of the DumpsterFire you wish to execute.
 Useful for igniting distributed DumpsterFires.

 **testFireModule.py** - Utility script for unit testing the Class methods of your custom Fire modules, without the hassle of running through the entire DumpsterFire Factory process to debug.
+Also useful for running a single Fire to check your settings. **testFireModule.py** will prompt you for configuration settings were applicable.

 **&#95;&#95;init&#95;&#95;.py** files - Required to make Python treat directories as containing Python packages, allows DumpsterFire toolset to find and load Fire modules.